-TimeStory version 1.4 was released on Oct 03, 2019.
-It follows 1.3, and was followed by 1.5.
+TimeStory version 1.4 was released on October 03, 2019.

 This new feature lets you easily highlight a range of time, to assist in

 TimeStory now saves your preferred start-of-week day in your documents.

 When you create a new document, or first open an existing document from an

 earlier version, TimeStory reads your Mac’s preferences to determine whether